“My mum was killed by my stepdad but I always blame myself”

 “You suffer in silence because you have to learn to be that way”

-A powerful new video opera in which domestic abuse survivors and perpetrators appear and describe their experiences and feelings will be premiered on Friday 4th December.
+A powerful new video opera in which domestic abuse survivors and perpetrators appear and describe their experiences and feelings was premiered on Friday 4th December.

 The 40-minute opera, ‘Behind Doors’, was commissioned by The Calico Group’s domestic abuse charity, SafeNet to help more people understand the stories of those involved in domestic abuse, and, ultimately end male violence against women.